soyoahn/soyoahn.github.io/_posts/2025-05-29-blog-post-ideas.md

 * Since I get asked all the time: What I think about AI (don't use it to outsource any of your thinking.
 Use it only to do things that were previously impossible)
 * Recipe using my visual method
 * Why you need a technical writer (docs migration - updating systems outside of docs system with updated links)
 * My checklist before taking on any other job.
+[Started here: [Job Interview Questions](2025-06-06-job-interview-questions.md)]
 * Just a long post/rant that it's partly your job as a tech writer to get your docs read.
 If they're not being read, they're probably not very useful and you should reconsider what you're writing and how you're presenting the info.

 #### My Game Dev Journey
 * How I got there, How I moved to MP, Why I left a dream job
-* Why I love doing technical writing in games and how I think it's different from other tech writing
+* Why I love doing internal technical writing in games and how I think it's different from other tech writing

 #### Motherhood